INSIGHT

 The numbers tell a compelling story.
 Today’s stablecoin market sits at approximately $250 billion, with the two dominant U.S. stablecoins—USDT and USDC—representing $214 billion of that total market capitalization.
 These digital assets have gained traction as reliable payment and settlement tools, offering faster transaction speeds and lower costs compared to traditional payment methods.

 However, the lack of clear regulatory framework has created challenges for businesses looking to integrate stablecoins into their operations.
-The GENIUS Act aims to address these concerns by providing the regulatory clarity the market has been seeking.
+The GENIUS Act addresses these concerns by providing the regulatory clarity the market has been seeking.

 Key provisions of the GENIUS Act